Borden County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Borden County is $64,250.
 This is 16% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 18% lower.
+It is also 18% lower than the national median of $78,538.
 The poverty rate stands at 4.8%.
 This is 65% lower than the state poverty rate of 13.8%.
 This exceptionally low poverty rate indicates strong economic prosperity across the community.
 The unemployment rate is 0.3%.
 This is 94% lower than the state rate of 5.1%.
 The median home value is $105,400.
 Housing costs are 60% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 1.6x, Borden County is one of the most affordable housing markets in the area.
 63.6% of occupied housing units are owner-occupied.
 This homeownership rate is 2% higher than the state average of 62.6%.

 Race & Ethnicity